cncf/kubernetes-community-days/content/organizing-marketing-promotion.md

 Online marketing

-* Promote your KCD in the Sponsors and Organizers corporate newsletters
+* Promote your event in the Sponsors and Organizers corporate newsletters
 * Create a twitter account for your event, send tweets to the KCD-organizers slack channel to be retweeted
 * Promote sponsorship, speakers, etc. on LinkedIn